Painted LadiesMay 22 - June 28, 2010

-A group exhibition celebrating San Francisco architecture and femininity, it features lovely paintings from artists Adam Caldwell, Gianluca Franzese, Nome Edonna, Telopa, and Ursula X Young.
-We hope to see you here!
+A group exhibition celebrating San Francisco architecture and femininity, it featured lovely paintings from artists Adam Caldwell, Gianluca Franzese, Nome Edonna, Telopa, and Ursula X Young.

 Ursula X Young is a painter, illustrator, and graphic designer whose urban fairy tale images have become a trademark of street culture in San Francisco and beyond.
 She finds inspiration in the organic yet urban landscape of the city and its surroundings, and is also highly influenced by her travels and the variety of beings that she encounters along the way.
 She holds a degree from Parsons School of Design in Illustration.

 Nome Edonna is a self-taught artist born in California and residing in San Francisco since 1999.
 Known for his smooth-sided biomorphs that combine the animal and the mechanical, his recent forays into the glamour of the female form have been well-regarded.